couchbaselabs/cb_brpc/example/couchbase_example/README.md

 # Couchbase Example Documentation

 This repository contains example implementations demonstrating how to use the Couchbase C++ SDK with bRPC framework.
-The examples showcase both single-threaded and multi-threaded operations against Couchbase clusters.
+The examples showcase comprehensive Couchbase operations including CRUD operations and N1QL queries.

 ## Table of Contents